codeceptjs/CodeceptJS/README.md

 CodeceptJS is a successor of [Codeception](http://codeception.com), a popular full-stack testing framework for PHP.
 With CodeceptJS your scenario-driven functional and acceptance tests will be as simple and clean as they can be.
-You don't need to worry about asynchronous nature of NodeJS or about various APIs of Selenium, Puppeteer, TestCafe, etc. as CodeceptJS unifies them and makes them work as they are synchronous.
+You don't need to worry about asynchronous nature of NodeJS or about various APIs of Playwright, Selenium, Puppeteer, TestCafe, etc. as CodeceptJS unifies them and makes them work as they are synchronous.

 ## Features

-* 🪄 **AI-powered** with GPT features to assist and heal failing tests
+* 🪄 **AI-powered** with GPT features to assist and heal failing tests.
-* Based on [Mocha](https://mochajs.org/) testing framework.
+* ☕ Based on [Mocha](https://mochajs.org/) testing framework.
-* Designed for scenario driven acceptance testing in BDD-style
+* 💼 Designed for scenario driven acceptance testing in BDD-style.
-* Uses ES6 natively without transpiler.
+* 💻 Uses ES6 natively without transpiler.
 * Also plays nice with TypeScript.
-* Smart locators: use names, labels, matching text, CSS or XPath to locate elements.
+* </> Smart locators: use names, labels, matching text, CSS or XPath to locate elements.
-* Interactive debugging shell: pause test at any point and try different commands in a browser.
+* 🌐 Interactive debugging shell: pause test at any point and try different commands in a browser.
 * Easily create tests, pageobjects, stepobjects with CLI generators.

-## Install
+## Installation

 ```sh
 npm i codeceptjs --save
 ```

-Move to directory where you'd like to have your tests (and codeceptjs config) stored, and execute
+Move to directory where you'd like to have your tests (and CodeceptJS config) stored, and execute:

 ```sh
 npx codeceptjs init